cztomczak/cefpython/api/ApplicationSettings.md

 (string)
 The path to a separate executable that will be launched for sub-processes.
-By default the browser process executable is used.
+If this value is empty on Windows or Linux then the main process executable will be used.
+If this value is empty on macOS then a helper executable must exist at "Contents/Frameworks/<app> Helper.app/Contents/MacOS/<app> Helper" in the top-level app bundle.
 See the comments on CefExecuteProcess() for details.
-Also configurable using the --browser-subprocess-path switch.
+Also configurable using the "browser-subprocess-path" command-line switch.

 ### cache_path